What is the Montessori philosophy?

 - Children are respected as individuals who are different from one another.

-- Children create themselves through purposeful activity
+- Children create themselves through purposeful activity and opportunity play.

 - The most important learning occurs from birth to age six